saramic/republic-of-data/README.md

     * touch on as API - order me a coffee on arrival at office - what is the potential?
     * weather forcast - to drive pre-ordering parking - dictated by forecast not weather - could we get parking data?
+    * how many people loose money touching on in free tram zone

 - [Insights](insights/README.md)
 - [INSTALL](INSTALL.md)